docusign/code-examples-powershell/README.md

 ## Installation
 ### Prerequisites
-**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip item 1 below as it was automatically performed for you.
+**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip item 1 as it was automatically performed for you.

 1. A free [DocuSign developer account](https://go.docusign.com/o/sandbox/); create one if you don't already have one.
 1. A DocuSign app and integration key that is configured for authentication to use either [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) or [JWT Grant](https://developers.docusign.com/platform/auth/jwt/).